stardusteight-d4c/fclx-chatgpt-microservice/README.md

 GO is a statically typed language, which means data types are checked at compile time.
 It is also a compiled programming language, which means that the code is translated into machine language before execution.
 This allows the GO code to be high performing and run quickly.

-The GO language has a simple syntax, which resembles languages ​​such as C and Java.
+The GO language has a simple syntax, which resembles languages such as C and Java.
 However, GO was designed to be more efficient in terms of code writing and readability.
 Furthermore, the language offers features such as automatic memory management and garbage collector, making programming in GO easier for developers.

 Another important feature of GO is that it is a compiled language, but it provides native support for building distributed and parallel applications.
 This allows developers to write concurrent, parallel code that runs on multiple CPUs and allows the application to take full advantage of available hardware.